webprofusion/certify-docs/docs/backgroundservice.md

 :::info
 If you are repeatedly seeing the "Service Not Started" error, first try deleting `serviceconfig.json` and `servers.json` from C:\ProgramData\Certify\ then restart the background service and the app.
 This can help if automatic port negotiation has gotten out of sync.

+In some cases antivirus software with basic heuristics (such as ClamWin) have been known to prevent the Certify servicing installing properly.
 :::

-The app should try to negotiate a different service port if it detects that the port is already in use, however you can manually specify the settings if required by editing/adding the file `c:\programdata\certify\serviceconfig.json` with content as per the following (adjusted as required) then restarting both the service and UI:
+If the default port 9696 is already in use however you can manually specify the settings required by editing/adding the file `c:\programdata\certify\serviceconfig.json` with content as per the following (adjusted as required) then restarting both the service and UI:

 ```json
 {